 Music for me is life.
 I stay in my studio until 10 or 11 at night and I record every day

 Vangelis kept himself fiercely busy during his time at Marble Arch, surrounded by a phenomenal battery of synthesisers, percussion instruments and recording gear.
 He would come here in the mornings from his flat in Queen’s Gate, South Kensington, cutting through Hyde Park on his way to Marble Arch.
 “Music for me is life,” he told an interviewer.
 “I stay in my studio until 10 or 11 at night and I record every day.”

 Coincidentally, the Marble Arch area had long been a hotspot for recording.
 Pye Studios, on the corner of Great Cumberland Place and Bryanston Street, was used from the 1960s by artists including The Who, the Kinks, Petula Clark, Dionne Warwick and a pre-fame David Bowie.
 The nearby Philips Studio in Stanhope Place was the creative workplace of Dusty Springfield, the Walker Brothers, Serge Gainsbourg and Jane Birkin, ELO and Wizzard, and was bought in the 1980s by Paul Weller.

-Vangelis retained an affection for his time in London: when he set up home in Paris, an old street sign became one of his treasured ornaments.
+Vangelis is known to have retained an affection for his time in London.
+When he set up home in Paris, an old street sign became one of his treasured ornaments.
 The name on it was “Hampden Gurney Street”. ♦

 © 2020 Tony Barrell